Materia (Prisma)

 Materia (Prisma) is the eighth studio album by Italian singer-songwriter Marco Mengoni, released by Sony Music Italy on 26 May 2023 as the final installment of the trilogy, Materia, consisting of three separately-released chapters: Terra, Pelle, and Prisma.

 Each part revolves around one of the album's central themes of Mengoni's personal musical journey throughout his career.
-Thematically, Prisma is about the artist's self-reflection and musically, it is a pop record that merges an array of genres.
+Lyrically, Prisma is about the artist's self-reflection and musically the album is primarily a pop and R&B record that features soul, gospel and blues influences.

 The album peaked at number one of the Italian Albums Chart, becoming his sixth album to top the chart.
-The album lead single "Due vite" won the Sanremo Music Festival 2023 and competing in the Eurovision Song Contest 2023, where it placed fourth, winning the Marcel Bezençon Awards for its musical composition.
+The album's lead single "Due vite" won the Sanremo Music Festival 2023 and competed during the Eurovision Song Contest 2023, where it placed fourth, winning the Marcel Bezençon Awards for its musical composition.

 Background and development

 The album is the final chapter of the Materia trilogy.
 While Terra draws inspiration from Mengoni's musical roots and early influences, Pelle focused on the artist's musical experiments, and the content on Prisma is centered around his self-reflection and self-assessment.

 Prisma sees the unification of the previous chapters with new recording material.
 Consisting of ten tracks Mengoni states, "I think Marco and Mengoni are inseparable and I think it is clear that the person on and off the stage is the same after all.
 The record displays all the feelings I'm feeling right now e.g. despite its freshness, there's anger but also passion for life [...]
 It's inspired by events in my life and explores the different facets of living in a society, the good and the bad.
 It's about different emotions hence the title "Prism", an element that breaks up light into all these different spectral colors.